 - After they’re done, ask them why they chose that specific order, and whether or not they think the tools might help them.

-This will allow members to work together towards a common issue and be creative with their solutions.
+This will allow members to work together towards a common issue and become creative with their solutions.

 It will also develop improvisational skills in individual team members – employees can learn how to get out of unwanted or unknown situations, and conquer them.